chriscamicas/vscode-abl/README.md

 - `startupProcedure`: ''
 - `proPath`: workspaceRoot (of VSCode)
 - `workingDirectory`: folder of active source code
+- `dbDictionary` are the logical names of database files for the auto-complete option (command: ABL Read Dictionary Structure)
+- `format` are formatter options

 #### Parameter "startupProcedure"
 The optional Startup Procedure for OpenEdge can be used to execute 4GL code before a check syntax/debug/run operation.
 Can be used to create Database aliases or instantiate Singleton Classes.
 The Procedure is executed everytime the IDE starts a check syntax/debug/run operation.